 Step 1: Mix the batter

 Mixing the batter for this cake is very simple.
 You start like you would for any good cake.
 In one bowl, mix your dry ingredients—flour, baking powder and salt—and set aside.

 Then cream together your butter and sugar until nice and fluffy using a stand or hand mixer.
 Then add in your sour cream and vanilla extract.
 Once those ingredients are well combined, add in your egg whites.
 Beat until nice and fluffy.
 Once those ingredients are well combined, alternate adding your dry mixture with your milk and concentrated champagne.
 Scrape the sides as needed.

-Pro tip: If you’re using pink champagne, you might want to add a drop of food coloring or two to really punch it up!
+Editor’s Tip: If you’re using pink champagne, add a drop of food coloring or two to really punch up the color!

-Let the cakes cool in the pans for about five minutes before tipping out onto a wire rack.
+Let the cakes cool in the pans for about 5 minutes before tipping out onto a wire rack.
 Allow the cakes to cool completely before frosting.

 For this cake I wanted more than just a bit of champagne in the cake batter—I wanted some in the frosting, too!
 Using an American buttercream frosting as a base, I substituted two tablespoons of sparkling wine for milk.

 To make this simple buttercream, just beat together your butter, powdered sugar, a smidge of vanilla extract and two tablespoons of champagne.
 Then beat in the milk until it reaches the right consistency—somewhere between two-thirds and three-quarters of a cup of milk.